With everything on the line, is this the end for Kyle Seager and the Mariners?

 Marco Gonzales thought Seager was a “kind of a jerk” when he first came to the Mariners midseason of 2017.

-“It definitely took me like, my first full season here to understand,” he said.
+“It definitely took me, like, my first full season here to understand,” he said.
 “He loves to talk smack.
-And it took me a minute to figure out that if you give it back to him to that you actually get along better with him.”
+And it took me a minute to figure out that if you give it back to him, you actually get along better with him.”

 But when Seager turns serious about baseball, discussing preparation and production, there is no back and forth.

-“If you ask Seags what he thinks, you better be prepared to hear things that you might not want to hear,” said J.P.
-Crawford.
+“If you ask Seags what he thinks, you better be prepared to hear things that you might not want to hear,” J.P.
+Crawford said.
 “He has no problem telling you.”

 Haniger, who calls Seager, “a mentor and a friend,” found the brutal honesty startling yet refreshing.